thepocock/csv_gen/README.md

-# csv_gen
+# lsc_forecast

-Sample Python - Circa 2019
+Sample SQL - Circa 2015

+## Cohort-Based Lead Maturity Forecasting Model

 This Python command-line utility was built to automate the conversion of multi-sheet Excel workbooks into individual files for downstream data processing.